vemneyy/vemneyy/README.md

 <div id="header" align="left">
 Hi, I'm Semyon 👋.
 </div>
-I am interested in system administration and am currently studying to become a programmer.
+I am interested in system administration and am currently studying to become a programmer in order to subsequently achieve success in the direction of DevOps.
 I find a lot of interesting things in this direction and strive to develop my skills.

 ### Skills
 - Linux/Unix